 Key Stage 1 and 2

 The New National Primary Curriculum came in to effect in September 2014.
-English, Mathematics, and Computing are planned and assessed against the new year group expectations.
-The International Primary Curriculum is used to support the topics for science, history, geography, art, design and technology.
+All subject areas are planned and assessed against the new year group expectations.

 French is taught from years 3 to 6.

-LCP phonics and main scheme Oxford Reading Tree are used to support the reading and phonics within Key Stage 1.
+A range of Book Banded books are used to support reading within Key Stage 1.